aroberge/reeborg-world-creation/backgrounds.md

 > French version: _En français, utilisez _`enregistrement()`_ au lieu de _`recording()`_._

-If we want to fill the entire world with a single tile, we can use something like the following:
+If we want to fill the entire world with a single tile type, we can use something like the following:

 ```py
 RUR.fill_background("grass")